 You should be greeted with a login screen, enter “rstudio” for both the username and password.
 And wallah you in R Studio.
 And you should see two folders

 Let’s make a new R script to install an extra packages we want and save it into our directory

 Save your container

-Find the container ID you want to save and copy the whole thing or remember the first few character (two is usually good enough for me) and run this line substituting your full or partial id for “54”.
+Find the container ID you want to save and copy the whole thing or remember the first few characters (two is usually good enough for me) and run this line, substituting your full or partial id for “54”.

 docker commit -m "first commit; install.R" 54 nathancday/hauncher:latest

-latest as the tag name is nice because it’s the default, meaning you won’t need to type it out for
+latest as the tag name is nice because, you won’t need to type out the

-To check your available local images and you will see your new image saved.
+To check the available local images and you should see the new image you just saved.